CH-Tamilzha/Sambhrani-Pappa/README.md

 Overall, Github Pages is just amazing!

 Oh!
 By the way, the very code (README file/text, not code, silly me) you are reading right now is hosted using Github Pages!
-[Click here to visit.](https://electricthoughts.github.io/Github-Pages/) to view the hosted site.
-(If you are seeing this from my website please kindly ignore this)
+[Click here to visit](https://electricthoughts.github.io/Github-Pages/) (If you are seeing this from my website please kindly ignore this).

 Buh Bye!